Norwich Terrier

 Official measurements, coat, and temperament

-- Movement: True, low, and powerful, with good reach and drive.
+- Movement: True, low, and powerful, with good reach and drive from the hindquarters.

 Breed Trivia